 Getting to Ses Balandres is certainly a challenge, with the trail down involving rickety wooden steps, handrails, and even rock-face descents via ladder and ropes.
 If you survive that the setting is as secluded as they come, with a little strip of sand and pebbles, crystal-clear waters, and a beautifully curving bay.
 In the middle of the cove are the rocks of Ses Margalides, a low sea arch and a great spot for underwater exploration.
 Not for the faint-hearted or physically unfit.

-This iconic beach is popular with the northern Ibizan and hippy crowd who congregate every Sunday to look out to the rock of Cap Bernat in the bay to a soundtrack of bongo drums.
+is popular with the northern Ibizan and hippy crowd who congregate every Sunday to look out to the rock of Cap Bernat in the bay to a soundtrack of bongo drums.
 By day it’s busy too so make sure you arrive in good time to park and walk down the road to the beach.

 Although within walking distance of San Antonio’s Sunset Strip, Cala Gracioneta shares none of its bustling, booze-fuelled atmosphere.
 What this lovely little cove does have is turquoise water, fine sand, and rocky inlets that create a real sense of seclusion.
 It’s another beach popular with the locals, while the El Chiringuito restaurant and beach club also hosts regular weddings.
 You can also clamber along the rocks and be treated to one of the island’s legendary sunsets.